Take advantage of low fees and competitive exchange rates when sending money to the Dominican Republic.

 When processed through a reputable provider, your funds are safely tracked until in the hands of your recipient.
 When sending money internationally, federal protections are in place that require banks, credit unions and money transfer companies to, for example, disclose all fees upfront and give you 30 minutes to cancel a transfer, assuming it hasn’t yet been picked up or deposited.

-Follow the money to the Dominican Republic
+Same-day money transfers to the Dominican Republic